 A hyperlink is any text or graphic on a website that, when you click on it, takes you to another part of the same web page or a different web page.
 Hyperlinks often appear as text in a different colour, or with an underline.

 Image-based abuse means sharing or threatening to share intimate images or videos of a person without their consent.
 This can include photos, screenshots and photoshopped or fake content.
 Alternative terms for image-based abuse include 'non-consensual sharing of intimate images', 'revenge porn' or 'intimate image abuse'.
-Sextortion is also a type of image-based abuse.
+Sextortion is a type of image-based abuse.

-This type of abuse includes digitally altering a photo or video (for example, by photoshopping) or depicting a person without religious or cultural attire which they would usually wear in public.
+This type of abuse also includes digitally altering a photo or video (for example, by photoshopping) or depicting a person without religious or cultural attire which they would usually wear in public.
 Even threatening to share intimate images in this way is image-based abuse.
 It is a criminal offence under state and territory laws.

 Information and Communications Technology (ICT)